 If you are travelling from Queenstown it will take around 5 hours to reach Milford.
 Te Anau to Milford is around 2 hours 30 minutes.
 This timing allows for toilet and photo stops along the way.
 If driving, make sure you fill your vehicle with petrol in Te Anau before travelling to Milford as there are no petrol stations at Milford Sound or en route.
 For more details, refer to our Driving Times webpage.

 Please allow up to 45 mins - 1 hour to park your vehicle and transfer to the Milford Sound Visitor Terminal, where you must check in for your cruise 20 minutes prior to departure.
 Car parking at Milford Sound is organised by Milford Sound Tourism (MST).
 The main parking area is approx. a 10 minute walk to the terminal.
 Parking in Deepwater Basin is approx. a 25 minute walk from the terminal.

 Parking fees will apply in the main car parking area operated by Milford Sound Tourism.
-The cost will be $25 for up to 5 hours.
+The cost will be $10 per hour.